Members

 Member of the British Thoracic Society Specialist Advisory Groups for Tobacco and Pleural and a member of the British Thoracic Oncology Group Steering Committee.

-Prof Nick Maskell
+Professor Nick Maskell

 Professor of Respiratory Medicine